karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 **label** (static, default=app)
   The unique label of this resource.

 **variants** (default=python)
   - python

 **name** (identifier)
   The name of this app as identified by the 30loops platform.

 **repository**
   The referenced repository resource.
 See the `Repository Resource`_ section for more information.

 **environments** (optional)
   A collection of environments this app has.
 See the `App Environment`_ section for more information.

+**region** (default=ams1)
+  The region where to deploy the app to.
+See the documentation about zones for more information.

 More Examples
 ~~~~~~~~~~~~~